OpsMx/enterprise-spinnaker/charts/oes/README.md

 `ui.config.oesGateURL` | Endpoint of oes-gate to be used by oes-ui | `http://OES_GATE_IP:8084/`
 `ui.config.setApplicationRefreshInterval` | Interval at which UI refreshes application dashboard | `16000`
 `autoConfiguration.enabled` | Option enables OES to be configured automatically.
 Load Balancer IPs will be automatically replaced in the configuration files of oes-gate, oes-ui & sapor.
 Set it to false if OES is being installed on restricted environment. | `true`
-`autoConfiguration.initContainer.image` | Image to be used by Init container for auto configuration | `opsmx11/oes-init:v2` `autoConfiguration.initContainer.externalIpCheckDelay` | Expected delay in assigning load balancer IPs to oes-ui & oes-gate in secs | `120`
+`autoConfiguration.initContainer.image` | Image to be used by Init container for auto configuration | `opsmx11/oes-init:v3` `autoConfiguration.initContainer.externalIpCheckDelay` | Expected delay in assigning load balancer IPs to oes-ui & oes-gate in secs | `120`
-`autoConfiguration.initContainer.spinnakerSetupMaxDelay` | Expected time in secs that it takes for Spinnaker to be up & running | `10`
 `opa.enabled` | Enable OPA with OES | `true`
 `opa.image.repository` | OPA image repository | `openpolicyagent/opa`
 `opa.image.tag` | Tag to pull OPA image | `latest`
 `opa.image.pullPolicy` | Image pull policy | `IfNotPresent`

 > **Tip**: Refer to values.yaml for detailed comments

 > **Tip**: Refer to Spinnaker helm chart & EFK helm chart for their configuration details.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,